desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ```

 ### Approve
-Allows to give an approval to an operator to transfer/send the token from the owner's account.
+Allows to give a user an access to transfer/send the token from the owner's account.
 This message has the following parameters:
-* `spender`: Address who would be assigned as an operator of the token;
+* `spender`: Address who would be assigned as an access of the token;
 * `token_id`: Id of the target token;
 * `expires`: The expiration time/height of this allownce, if it is set as `null` then it has no time/height limit.

-An example of the message to approve a token to an operator with a limit height:
+An example of the message to approve a user to have the sending/transferring access to a token with an expiration height:
 ```json
 {
     "approve": {